Graphical convolution, or the flip-and-slide method, is the pictorial way of evaluating the convolution integral

 First step replaces with , reflecting about the vertical axis.
 Second step is a shift: as a function of has argument zero when , so the signal’s origin is at .

-In total: we flipped about the vertical axis and slid it so its origin is at .
-As increases, the flipped impulse response moves to the right.
+So we flipped about the vertical axis and slid it so its origin sits at .
+As increases, the flipped impulse response moves right.

 The general procedure